Skip to main content

 Assignments tab

-• The number of assignments.
+• The total number of assignments.

-• The percentage (and total number) of dual assignments.
+• The total number of context assignments.

 Filtering